zth/rescript-relay/rescript-relay-documentation/docs/using-fragments.md

 ### `readInline`

+> Your fragment needs to be annotated with [`@inline`](https://relay.dev/docs/api-reference/graphql-and-directives/#inline) for this function to appear.

 `SomeFragment.readInline` is a function that takes an object containing a fragment reference for that particular fragment, and returns the fragment data.
 Can be used outside of React's render phase.

 > `readInline` uses Relay's `readInlineData` under the hood.